Boeing set to confirm plans for larger 787 Dreamliner - sources

 Boeing's plans attracted attention on the eve of the maiden flight of the Airbus A350, which will compete for many of the same buyers.
 Both aircraft are made of lightweight carbon composites to help airlines save fuel.
 The A350 is expected to take to the skies in Toulouse, southwestern France on Friday.

-U.S. lessor Air Lease Corp (AL.N) has been offering suggestions on the design and has publicly expressed interest in the 787-10.
-United Airlines (UAL.N) has also backed it.
+U.S. lessor Air Lease Corp has been offering suggestions on the design and has publicly expressed interest in the 787-10.
+United Airlines has also backed it.

 The "stretched" 787-10 will have a longer fuselage and carry more passengers than the two Dreamliner models currently on the market, but offer less range.
 Boeing says that will suit airlines flying regional traffic across Asia or serving many points between continents.